 The treatment of choice for metatarsus adductus is serial casting where a cast is applied to the foot and leg in an effort to gently straighten the front of the foot relative to the back of the foot.
 New casts are applied on a regular basis relative to the amount of improvement noted each time.

 The ideal time to institute serial casting is around six months of age, although casting may be beneficial up to two years of age.
 After age two the success rate drops dramatically.
-At that point the use of special shoes and splints may be indicated but their success rate is controversial.
+At that point the use of corrective shoes and splints for intoeing may be indicated but their success rate is controversial.

 At one point in time surgical intervention was popular for metatarsus adductus.
 The main procedure was a soft tissue procedure where ligaments were released in order to allow the forefoot to straighten out.
 It is not used much today because one of the complications was arthritic changes in the joints where the ligaments were released.